dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 ### Number of cycles
-For easy of use, you can copy/paste the cycles amounts below:
+For ease of use, you can copy/paste the cycles amounts below:

 | Cycles            | Number        |
 | -----------       | -----------   |